This post was last updated on October 6th, 2022 at 10:47 am.

 Send Out a Welcome Email to Church Visitors

-Clear out the ‘One Time’ group to use again next time.
+Lastly, you clear out the ‘One Time’ group to use again next time.
+Removing the individuals is easily completed by clicking the ‘Remove All’ button.

 If the visitor returns, at that time you can switch them from the ‘One Time Contacted’ group to the ‘Multi Time’ group.